BenjaminBrinckmann/portfolio/content/portfolio/landskap-eftangDesember/index.md

 ---
-title: Solnedgang i desember
+title: Sunset in december
 date: 2020-04-06
-categories: Digital
+categories: Miscellaneous
 tags:
     - landskap
-span: 3w

 ---
-Dette digitale kunstverket var en øvelse i konstrast og belysning.
-Basert på et bilde fra Eftang, Larvik.
+A digital artwork made to practice lighting and contrast.
+Based of a picture from Eftang, Larvik.